 We will recognize your donation by offering you a personal tour of the facility and an opportunity to meet the faculty, an acknowledgement plaque on or near equipment, an acknowledgement of your gift in each scientific publication made possible by your support, and a copy of the publications.

 Although we have been successful in obtaining grants from funding agencies, support for biomedical science has fallen.
 The National Institutes of Health now funds less than 13% of proposals.
 Even when successful, these grants do not provide for major equipment and other critical needs.
 We can only continue our ground breaking research with your support.
 Unrestricted gifts do the greatest good.
 However, alternatively/in addition, there are opportunities to support specific pieces of equipment and causes.
 Any sized gift will advance the mission!
 For additional information contact:

 Prof. Boron received his MD and PhD from Washington University.
 He then went to Yale where he became Chair of Physiology before coming to CWRU where he is now the Myers/Scarpa Chair.
 His research deals with acid-base diseases of the brain and kidney, as well as the role of oxygen and carbon dioxide channels in performance and pathology.

-Dr. Buck received his DPhil at Oxford.
+Dr. Buck received his D.Phil. at Oxford.
 He then trained at Harvard and the Sloan Kettering Cancer Center before joining CWRU.
-His research focuses on protein-protein and protein-lipid interactions in cell signaling and migration in organ development, cancer, and macular degeneration
+His research focuses on protein-protein and protein-lipid interactions in cell signaling and migration in organ development, cancer, Alzheimer's and macular degeneration.

 Prof. Decker received his PhD from CWRU, followed by faculty appointments at Emory University and the Centers for Disease Control & Prevention.
 His research focuses on defining the neurochemical, neuroanatomical and cognitive sequelae of hypoxia induced by pathologic or environmental conditions.